-Diplomatic relations between the Republic of Kazakhstan and Canada were established on April 10, 1992.
+Diplomatic relations between Kazakhstan and Canada were established on April 10, 1992.

-Ambassador of Kazakhstan to Canada is Kamaldinov Akylbek (since April 2018).
+Ambassador of Kazakhstan to Canada is Akylbek Kamaldinov (since 2018).

 Kazakhstan is deepening political dialogue, intergovernmental contacts, trade, economic and cultural ties with Canada.
 In addition to the traditional spheres of partnership that include agriculture and uranium industry, Kazakhstan and Canada promote diversification of bilateral cooperation.
 An important part of the dialogue is the exchange and learning of the Canadian experience in such areas as vocational education, budgetary management and public service.

 Minister of Foreign Affairs of Canada John Baird visited Kazakhstan in 2013.
-Minister of Foreign Affairs of Kazakhstan Erlan Idrissov met with Minister of Foreign Affairs of Canada Stephane Dion on the sidelines of the OSCE Ministerial Meeting in Belgrade in 2015 and UN General Assembly in New York in 2016.
+Ministers of Foreign Affairs of Kazakhstan and Canada also met on the sidelines of the OSCE, OIC ministerial meetings and UN General Assembly in 2015, 2016 and 2018.

-Inter-parliamentary cooperation is an important component of Kazakhstan-Canadian relations.
-Its development is facilitated by the work of parliamentary friendship groups in the parliaments of both countries and also by the exchange of visits of parliamentary delegations.
-Delegation of the Parliament of Kazakhstan headed by Speaker of Majilis Nurlan Nugmatulin visited Canada in 2012 to take part in the 127th Assembly of the Inter-Parliamentary Union.
+Inter-parliamentary cooperation is an important part of Kazakhstan-Canadian relations.
+It is facilitated by the work of parliamentary friendship groups in the parliaments of both countries and by exchange of visits of parliamentary delegations.
+Delegation of the Parliament of Kazakhstan headed by Speaker of Majilis Nurlan Nigmatullin visited Canada in 2012 to attend the 127th Assembly of the Inter-Parliamentary Union.
 Delegations of the Parliament of Canada visited Kazakhstan in 2014 and 2017.

 Legal framework of Kazakhstan-Canadian cooperation includes declarations on Economic Cooperation and Principles of Relations, Agreement on Mutual Trade, Treaty for the Avoidance of Double Taxation, Agreement on Nuclear Cooperation and interagency memorandums of understanding.

 Business partnership is an important driver of bilateral relations between Kazakhstan and Canada.
-Kazakhstan is designated as a priority country in the Global Markets Action Plan of the Government of Canada.
-The bilateral trade between Kazakhstan and Canada during January-November 2017 amounted to 340.1 million US dollars, including 220 million in export and 120 million in import.
-According to the National Bank of Kazakhstan, 69.5 million US dollars in direct foreign investment were attracted from Canada to Kazakhstan during the nine months of 2017.
-Kazakhstan-Canadian Business Council was established in 2016 to strengthen bilateral business relations.
+Bilateral trade between Kazakhstan and Canada in 2018 was 255.4 million US dollars, including 145.8 million in export and 109.6 million in import.
+Since 2005 the volume of Canadian Foreign Direct Investment to Kazakhstan had exceeded 182 million US dollars.
+Over 182 million US dollars in Foreign Direct Investment from Canada was attracted to Kazakhstan in 2018.
+Kazakhstan-Canadian Business Council was established in 2016 in order to strengthen bilateral business partnership.